Very Early Signs of Pregnancy – 10 Pregnancy Signs You Should Know

 Fatigue

 It is quite normal to feel tired when you are pregnant, and it starts very early in pregnancy too.
-Women can feel the unusual fatigue only a week after conception.
+Women can feel unusual fatigue only a week after conception.
 The main reason behind that is the increase in progesterone levels.
-However, other things may also contribute to this fatigue including low blood sugar levels, increase in blood production, and low blood pressure.
+However, other things may also contribute to this fatigue, including low blood sugar levels, an increase in blood production, and low blood pressure.

 Nausea

 Nausea or morning sickness turns out to be a popular pregnancy symptom; however, every woman doesn’t experience it.
-Though the exact reason behind nausea in pregnancy is know yet known but, probably, pregnancy-related hormones can be a contributing factor.
-Even though it can happen anytime, but usually it happens in morning.
+Though the exact reason behind nausea in pregnancy is not yet known, probably pregnancy-related hormones can be a contributing factor.
+Even though it can happen anytime, it usually happens in the morning.

 Missed Period

-That’s, probably, one of most obvious early pregnancy signs.
-In fact, it’s the one which prompts most of the women to have a pregnancy test.
+That’s probably one of the most obvious early pregnancy signs.
+In fact, it’s the one that prompts most of the women to have a pregnancy test.
 Remember, however, that not all the delayed or missed periods are because of pregnancy.
 Women may also experience a bit of bleeding in pregnancy as well.
 If you’re pregnant, ask the doctor what kind of checks you need to keep as far as bleeding is concerned.
 For instance, you can ask when it’s normal and when it triggers an emergency.

 Frequent Urination